|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 SET SESSION AUTHORIZATIONcommands instead of

 ALTER OWNERcommands to determine object ownership.
-This makes the dump more standards compatible, but depending on the history of the objects in the dump, might not restore properly.
+This makes the dump more standards compatible, but depending on the history of the objects in the dump, may not restore properly.

 The following command-line options control the database connection parameters.